How to Make a Box Fan Quieter

 Is There a Difference Between Good and Bad Air Flow?

-Which Are Better: Direct or Convection Fans for Cooling?
+Which Is Better: Direct or Convection Fans for Cooling?

 A Box Fan Quieter By Oiling the Motor